fivetran/great_expectations/docs/docusaurus/docs/core/customize_expectations/expectation_conditions.md

       ```python title="Python" name="docs/docusaurus/docs/core/customize_expectations/_examples/expectation_conditions.py - pandas example row_condition"
       ```

-      Do not use single quotes, newlines, or `\n` inside the specified `row_condition` as shown in the following examples:
+      Do not use single quotes, newlines, or `\n` in the specified `row_condition` as shown in the following examples:

       ```python title="Python"
       row_condition = "PClass=='1st'"  # Don't do this.
 Single quotes aren't valid!